-- Fair veterinarian has the authority to reject any animal during the course of the fair. - Every reptile must be identified as to owner, name of animal and breed (Cards may be picked up in the Exhibitors Office). - Cleaning, tending and feeding of reptiles should be done daily from 8:00 A.M. to 10:00 A.M. and checked regularly throughout the day. - Feeding of live foods will be allowed after public hours only. - Reptiles should be in possession of owner for six months prior to fair. - Cages must be escape proof and have proper accessories. - 2 plug limit for each exhibit. - Help promote awareness that these animals are not something to fear.
+- Every reptile must be identified as to owner, Class No. name of animal and breed - Feeding of live foods will be allowed after public hours only. - Reptiles should be in possession of owner for six months prior to fair. - Cages must be escape proof and have proper accessories. - 2 plug limit for each exhibit.